 - open access vaccine scheduling during office hours

 - dedicated vaccination station during office hours for walk-in vaccines

 - Dedicated express vaccination clinics can be systemized for efficiency

-- offer only vaccines
+- by offering only vaccines

 - efficient flow systems (1-2 minutes/patient) for check-in, screening, vaccination, and record keeping are available.